 By mid July the clean up phase of the work was completed and the restoration of the structure began.
 All asbestos was removed from the building’s exterior, between the subfloor and the finished floor and from the basement.
 Also, all plaster in the building was removed as it was covered in lead paint and mold.

-All of this fantastic news meant that the building will not be demolished; it will be restored for certain.
+All of this fantastic news meant that the building will not be demolished; it will be completely restored for certain.
 An exceptional report written by the lead contractor, Arron Sturgis, on the work accomplished in 2016 along with an extensive photo record is available here: https://www.dropbox.com/sh/d8tioco4y4lzdmb/AAD-bUTZfx_MiHMdn6r16Uzsa?dl=0

 The Station will, eventually, be restored to its former glory and opened to the public for their enjoyment.
 WILSSA will continue to work to fully restore the Station (both exterior and interior) at no cost to Kittery.
 WILSSA will also maintain the building for decades to come.
 Now that the EPA, Park Service and State of Maine funds have been awarded, WILSSA has proven that it can raise the money necessary to succeed with this project.
 WILSSA has also proven that it can take such funding and successfully accomplish the work intended; on time, on budget, with a perfect safety record.
-It was an exceptionally successful 2016 for Wood Island Station.
+It was an exceptionally successful 2016 and 2017 for Wood Island Station.

 Dollar for dollar matching funds were needed for the Park Service grant and WILSSA worked closely with the elected leaders from Kittery, York County and others interested in historic preservation.
 Senator Dawn Hill and Representatives Deane Rykerson and Bobbi Beaver worked hard to line up sponsors for legislation to pay for the Park Service match. $200,000 was requested from the State of Maine in January of 2015.
 That bill, LD 300, was voted through committee as well as both the full House and full Senate.
 Thanks to Dawn Hill, it became law on June 30, 2015.